 After a characteristic time of the order of $\tau \approx \tau_f$, the skewness of the plume reaches a maximum (Fig. 3c).
-This corresponds to a drastic change of dynamics: the skewness starts decreasing as the plume becomes gradually more symmetrical.
-At long time, the plume of tracers advances at constant velocity and diffuses linearly with time (Fig. 3a and b).
+This corresponds to a drastic change in dynamics: the skewness starts decreasing as the plume becomes gradually more symmetrical.
+At long timescales, the plume of tracers advances at constant velocity and diffuses linearly with time (Fig. 3a and b).
 This regime, regardless of the value of α , corresponds to classical advection-diffusion.

-5 Next, we establish the equivalence between diffusion and the long-time behavior of the tracers.
+Next, we establish the equivalence between diffusion and the long-time behavior of the tracers.

-4 Advection-diffusion at long time
+4 Advection-diffusion at long timescales

-The diffusion at work in equations (9) and (10) results from the continuous exchange of particles between the bedload layer, where particles travel at the constant velocity V, and the sediment bed, where particles are at rest.
+The diffusion at work in Eqs.
+(9) and (10) results from the continuous exchange of particles between the bed load layer, where particles travel at the constant velocity V, and the sediment bed, where particles are at rest.
 The velocity difference between the two layers gradually smears out the plume and spreads it in the flow direction.
 This process occurs in a variety of physical systems in which layers moving at different velocities exchange a passive tracer.
-A typical example is Taylor dispersion, where a passive tracer diffuses across a Poiseuille flow in a circular pipe (Taylor, 1953).
+A typical example is Taylor dispersion, whereby a passive tracer diffuses across a Poiseuille flow in a circular pipe (Taylor, 1953).
 The combination of shear rate and transverse molecular diffusion generates an effective diffusion in the flow direction.
-Other exemples of effective diffusion include solute transport in porous media and chromatography (Van Genuchten and Wierenga, 1976).
+Other examples of effective diffusion include solute transport in porous media and chromatography (Van Genuchten and Wierenga, 1976).

-To establish formally the equivalence between diffusion and the long-time behavior of the plume, we follow a reasoning similar to the one developed for chromatography (James et al., 2000).
-Equations (9) and (10) are equivalent to:

-$$\frac{\partial c}{\partial t} + \frac{\alpha}{\alpha + 1} \frac{\partial c}{\partial x} = \frac{\alpha}{(\alpha + 1)^2} \frac{\partial \delta}{\partial x},\tag{15}$$ where we introduce $\delta = \psi - \phi$, the difference between the proportion of tracers on the sediment bed and that in the bedload layer.
+To formally establish the equivalence between diffusion and the long-time behavior of the plume, we follow a reasoning similar to the one developed for chromatography (James et al., 2000).
+Equations (9) and (10) are equivalent to where we introduce $\delta = \psi - \phi$, the difference between the proportion of tracers on the sediment bed and that in the bed load layer.
 Eventually, these proportions equilibrate each other.
-At long time, we therefore expect the solution of equations (15) and (16) to relax towards steady state, for which δ is of order $\epsilon \ll 1$.
-Accordingly, we rewrite these two equations as
+At long timescales, we therefore expect the solution to Eqs.
+(15) and (16) to relax towards steady state, for which δ is of order $\epsilon \ll 1$.
+Accordingly, we rewrite these two equations

+$$\frac{\partial c}{\partial t} + \frac{\alpha}{\alpha + 1} \frac{\partial c}{\partial x} = \frac{\alpha}{(\alpha + 1)^2} \frac{\partial \delta}{\partial x},\tag{15}$$